CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

   - Google does provide free APIs on AI Studio, and Gemini 2.0 Flash is generally stronger than ~70% of small open-source models, but with quota limits.
 Bigger models = stricter limits.</br>
     - If you don’t have a GPU with ≥8 GB VRAM (absolute minimum 6 GB) (Mac needs 16 GB unified memory), it’s recommended to choose Google AI Studio.
+    - I haven't used the AMD AI Max+ 395 series.
+Not sure about its compatibility or performance.
+Its design is similar to the unified memory of Mac, but with a smaller bandwidth.

 - **Privacy/Moderation**
   - **Local models**: generally no privacy-leak concerns because everything runs locally.
 The main issue is moderation (you can choose fine-tuned models to avoid it).